ECoDe: A Sample-Efficient Method for Co-Design of Robotic Agents: Experiments and Results

-We compare these methods with our proposed method that combines HyperBand and the UPN in the least biased way (as discussed in Sec. \ref{sec:methodolgy}) to make the co-optimization sample efficient.
+(discussed in \ref{sec:methodolgy}) to make the co-optimization sample efficient.
 All methods are given a budget of a fixed number of steps that can be taken in an environment.
-For RandomSearch we try 40 random hyperparameters with an equal allocation of steps to each of these hyperparameters.
-For HyperBand and Transform2Act the algorithms take the full budget and then appropriately allocate steps to the individual designs.
-We ran all the experiments on a Dell R6525 2.25GHz CPU with 64 cores and 1TB RAM.
+Our code is available at \url{https://n-kish.github.io/ecode/}.